requests/requests-threads/README.rst

 ===================

-This repo contains a Requests session that returns awaitable Twisted Deferreds instead of response objects.
+This repo contains a Requests session that returns awaitable Twisted Deferreds instead of Response objects.

+It's awesome, basically — check it out:

 Examples
 --------